Threat Assessment for Mass Violence and Active-Shooter Incidents

 The El Paso Walmart attack (3 August 2019, 23 killed) was carried out by Patrick Crusius, who posted a manifesto on 8chan approximately twenty minutes before the attack.
 Crusius's manifesto showed strong pathway behaviour, identification with the Christchurch attacker, and last-resort thinking framed around anti-Hispanic demographic replacement ideology.
 The attack preceded the Texas ERPO (Extreme Risk Protection Order) statute by a year; the Uvalde school attack in 2022 occurred in the same state, catalysing Texas's 2023 passage of its first ERPO legislation, a measure that allows courts to temporarily remove firearms from persons assessed as an imminent risk.

-The legal tools available to intervene on a pathway-to-violence case before an attack are the gap between behavioural science and the criminal justice system.
+The legal tools available to intervene on a pathway-to-violence case before an attack represent the operational interface between behavioural science and the legal system.
 Three distinct frameworks exist across the jurisdictions covered here.

 In the United States, Extreme Risk Protection Orders (ERPOs), sometimes called red-flag laws, allow a family member, law enforcement officer, or (in some states) a mental health professional to petition a civil court for an order temporarily removing firearms from a person assessed as an imminent risk of violence to themselves or others.
 As of 2025, 21 states and the District of Columbia have enacted ERPO statutes, following California's pioneering Gun Violence Restraining Order (2016) and Connecticut's prior experience with a similar mechanism.
 The federal Bipartisan Safer Communities Act (2022) provided grants to states to implement ERPO programmes.
-Research by Everytown for Gun Safety (2021) and by Swanson and colleagues in Annals of Internal Medicine (2019) found that California's ERPO mechanism was used to prevent an estimated 58 mass shootings between 2016 and 2018.
+Research by Swanson and colleagues published in Annals of Internal Medicine (2019) found that California's ERPO mechanism was used in 58 cases involving threatened mass shootings between 2016 and 2018; researchers cautioned that whether the orders actually prevented the shootings could not be determined with certainty.
 The constitutional challenge to ERPOs under the Second Amendment has been litigated in multiple circuit courts; the general trend has been to uphold ERPOs as consistent with historical firearms regulation traditions following New York State Rifle and Pistol Association v.
 Bruen (2022).

 In the United Kingdom, the Counter-Terrorism and Border Security Act 2019 extended police stop and search powers, created offences for entering or remaining in a designated area for terrorism purposes, and amended the Terrorism Act 2000 to address publication of images and support for proscribed organisations.
 The existing Channel programme provides the civil pre-criminal intervention mechanism.
 The Terrorism Prevention and Investigation Measures Act 2011 (TPIMs) provides a civil order mechanism for individuals assessed as posing a terrorism threat who cannot be prosecuted due to evidence constraints, with restrictive conditions including electronic monitoring, residence requirements, and reporting obligations.
 England and Wales do not have a weapons-specific ERPO-equivalent; firearm licensing under the Firearms Act 1968 allows police to revoke licences on public safety grounds, which is a partial functional equivalent for licensed weapons.